top of page

 The first four books of the New Testament are called the Gospels.

-The books Matthew, Mark, Luke, and John are called the Gospels.
+• The books of Matthew, Mark, Luke, and John are called the Gospels.

-Forty people have been identified and considered to be the main authors of the Bible.
+We have identified and considered forty people as the main authors of the Bible.

-However, there is controversy over this between ancient and modern scholars.
+• However, there is controversy over this question between ancient and modern scholars.

-Other writers besides the forty have been identified as authors or aids in helping.
+• Other writers besides the forty have been identified as authors or aides in helping.

 The Bible was mostly written in Israel, some in Egypt, and a few in European cities.

-Gospels, History, Epistles, and Prophetic are the four groups of the New Testament.
+• Gospels, history, epistles, and prophecy are the four groups of the New Testament.

-Christ comes from the Greek word "khristos"; which means "the anointed".
+• Christ is from the Greek word "khristos," which means "the anointed."

 The Protestant Bible is generally believed to be true and accurate.